evagabriela/WDI/curriculum/week-02/03_objects/README.md

 This is a convenient way of managing elements, but it also has some disadvantages.

 #### Easier access to data
-Objects are a type of data structure that is nearly universal across programming languages, although they may have different names in different languages (in Python they're called a dictionary, in Ruby they're called Hashes).

 Watch this short [video](https://generalassembly.wistia.com/medias/wk0zfyxxsc) for an example of the limitations of arrays and how storing data in objects using key/value pairs can help us structure and manage complex data more efficiently.

 Objects are often called **associative arrays**, as they associate keys with values.